Free OKR Template for Excel and Google Sheets

 This free Excel OKR template helps teams launch structured goals without new software or setup.
 It includes built-in formulas, weekly tracking, and clear ownership.
 Start simple in spreadsheets, then upgrade when scaling requires automation and visibility.

-However... the problem is that most “free OKR Excel templates” are either too basic to be useful or so over-engineered they require a manual.
+The problem is that most free OKR Excel templates are either too basic to be useful or so over-engineered they need a manual.
+This one strikes the right balance: a clean OKR sheet with built-in structure for objectives, measurable key results, weekly check-ins, and progress tracking.
+Ready to use in five minutes.

 Prefer Google Sheets?
 Access the Google Sheets version here.

-Majority of teams use spreadsheets to track OKRs
+65% of companies still use Excel / Google Sheets to track OKRs

 OKR template for Excel